-According to our updated traceability campaign (see Appendix B), in 2023, a total of 118 suppliers have been engaged.
-We had a 92% response rate on our traceability campaign
+Additionally, we ensure that 100% of our suppliers are engaged on the Forest topic and our traceability campaign.
+According to our updated traceability campaign (see Appendix B), in 2024, a total of 135 suppliers have been engaged.

 Danone collaborates with the supply chain on innovations to reduce forest-related impacts in products and services.
-Danone works with indirect suppliers by visiting production locations and developing innovation projects, i.e. to transition to green energy, improve paper properties enabling down gauge of paper, and find replacements for plastic.
+We collaborate with indirect suppliers by visiting production locations and developing innovation projects.
+These initiatives include transitioning to green energy, enhancing paper properties to enable down-gauging, and finding alternatives to plastic.

-Furthermore, As a member of the Forest Positive coalition (FPC), Danone endorsed the Consumer Goods Forum (CGF) and participates actively in achieving zero net deforestation in key commodity sectors by 2025 and in transitioning to forest positive (deforestation- and conversion-free) and taking a more integrated land use approach.
+Furthermore, as a member of the Forest Positive Coalition (FPC), Danone endorsed the Consumer Goods Forum (CGF) and participates actively in achieving zero net deforestation in key commodity sectors by 2025 and in transitioning to forest positive (deforestation- and conversion-free) while taking a more integrated land use approach.
 In 2023, the CGF Forest Positive Coalition CEOs endorsed the Coalition's revised charter with a clear ambition to strengthen supplier deforestation and conversion free (DCF) performance with 3 main pillars: Clean Supply chain, Clean Suppliers, Regeneration.

 Danone leverages the coalition's commodity roadmaps and supplier assessments, focusing on supply chain engagement, transparency & accountability.
 Danone is member of the steering group and 3 commodity (palm, soy, paper) working groups, where priority actions per commodity are being defined to maximize the impact of the coalitions.
-In 2023, each working group worked on the priority areas, that have been identified in 2022, to maximize the impact of the coalitions.
-The focus for the three commodities was developing an aligned DCF methodology and driving landscape project actions.
+In 2024, each working group worked on the priority areas to develop actionable plans and strategies aimed at enhancing sustainability practices.
+These efforts included certification scheme engagement, country risk and prioritization, DCF suppliers and collaboration on Landscapes including tools.